SmithWillSuffice/ohanga-pai/content/questions/2_what_is_money.md

 There are generally only three ways to *earn* state currency (so we're not considering welfare payments):

-1. Take out bank credit by handing the bank a promissory note that you will repay (that's what a  credit card agreement does),
+1. Take out bank credit by handing the bank a promissory note that you will repay (that's what a credit card agreement does, also a mortgage agreement),
 2. or work for the state or contract your services to the state.
 3. Sell your goods or labour to someone who already has earned the state currency (or received state welfare).

-In such cases 1., and 2., the state tells you what their currency is worth, e.g, 20 units for one hour of work as a park ranger.
+In such cases 1., and 2., the state tells you what their currency is worth, e.g, 35 units for one hour of work as a park ranger.
 The monopoly issuer of an IOU tells you what their IOU is worth.
 They are price setter, not price taker.
 There is no market force at work saying what the currency is worth.